 The Fire Prevention Division provides inspection services to help prevent fires and assure fire and life safety for people who live, work and visit in the Cities of Burlingame, Millbrae and the Town of Hillsborough.

-If you would like to schedule an inspection, call 650-558-7600 at least 48-72 hours in advance.
-Please be sure to specify to the person you are scheduling an inspection with or what type of inspection you would like (i.e. rough/hydro, fire and life safety, fire alarm test, knox/gate, tent, etc.).
+To schedule an inspection, please call 650-558-7600 at least 48-72 hours in advance.
+We are not able to accommodate same-day inspections.
+Please be sure to specify the type of inspection you would like (i.e. sprinkler rough/hydro, fire and life safety, fire alarm test, knox/gate, tent/exhibit booth inspection, etc.).
 Inspections are first come, first served.
 If you require multiple re-inspections, you will be charged additional inspection fees.
-Effective January 1, 2017, after-hours inspections are inspections that occur before 7 am or after 5 pm Monday thru Thursday.
+Effective January 1, 2017, after-hours inspections are inspections that occur before 7 am or after 5 pm Monday through Thursday.
 Associated costs for after-hours inspections will apply.

 All new commercial businesses, existing businesses that relocate within city limits and/or change in ownership are required to apply for a business license through City Hall.
 Central County Fire Department will conduct a fire and life safety inspection shortly after you receive your license.

-Click here for a list of fire and life safety requirements:
+Click here for a list of fire and life safety requirements for businesses:

 Construction Fire Permits / Sprinkler Requirements